For partners subscribed to Select or Enterprise plans.

 Note: Some fields will allow you to populate values from your Asana account (e.g. Workspace/Organization, Project).

 - After you finish, click the Continue button at the bottom of the screen.

 - Zapier will ask you to test the zap.
 Follow the instructions to test that everything is working properly.

 - Next, click on the Finish button.

-- Turn the zap on by clicking on the grey switch and start passing information from IT Glue to Asana.
+- Turn the zap on by clicking on the gray switch and start passing information from IT Glue to Asana.
 Make sure the notification is ON in both IT Glue and Zapier.

 Testing the notification

 Now comes the exciting part.
 To make sure everything is working, perform these steps: